The Gunpowder Plot

 When James VI of Scotland came to the English throne as James I, the country was highly polarised along religious lines.
 The English Reformation begun by Henry VIII had created a climate of religious intolerance, and radicals of both the Roman Catholic and Protestant camps had high hopes that the new king would champion their cause.
 Both sides were destined for disappointment; James was inclined towards neither camp.

 Hampton Court Conference

-Not only were the rules governing clergy not changed, new laws were passed which enforced those regulations even more strictly.
-Many clergy resigned their livings rather than toe the line.
+Not only were the rules governing clergy not changed, but new laws were also passed which enforced those regulations even more strictly.
+Many clergymen resigned their livings rather than toe the line.
 Despite James' lack of support for the Puritans, Parliament itself was highly sympathetic to the Puritan cause.